-GAMBIT-1/KH-7

-The total cost of the 38-flight GAMBIT-1/KH-7 program, covering fiscal years 1963 through 1967, was \$651.4 million in 1963 dollars.
-Of that amount, was incurred in SAFSP contracts and the remaining sector of in SSD/AFSC and CIA contracts.
-The \$651.4 million includes a sector of hardware purchased for GAMBIT-1 but reallocated by DNRO to other NRO projects; it does not include the cost of five GAMBIT-1 payloads sold to NASA.

-"Non-recurring costs for development, industrial facilities, and one-time support totalled for the total program cost.
-The support total program cost for development of the satellite vehicle by GE, and the development of the payload by Eastman Kodak."

-An analysis of recurring costs only gives average unit costs per GAMBIT-1/KH-7 flight: Executive for for the first ten flights and Executive for for the last 28.
-Lumping all costs, both recurring and non-recurring, into a total:

-Average cost per flight Average cost per day in orbit Average cost per target photographed

-It should be noted that cost per target photographed fell to

-The principal contractors were General Electric for the spacecraft, costing

-General Dynamics for the Atlas missiles, hardware, and launching expenses, totalling Lockheed Missiles and Space Company for Agena second-stage vehicle, Agena-peculiars, and launching, amounting to and Eastman Kodak for the camera payloads, costing

-The remaining decrementation was for satellite control, command-generation software, mission planning, Aerospace Corporation support, and industrial facilities.
+GAMBIT-1/KH-7 The total cost of the 38-flight GAMBIT-1/KH-7 program, covering fiscal years 1963 through 1967, was \$651.4 million in 1963 dollars.
+Of that amount, was incurred in SAFSP contracts and the remaining in SSD/AFSC and CIA contracts.
+The \$651.4 million includes a cost of hardware purchased for GAMBIT-1 but reallocated by DNRO to other NRO projects; it does not include the cost of five GAMBIT-1 payloads sold to NASA.
+111 "Non-recurring costs for development, industrial facilities, and one-time support totalled of the total program cost. of the development cost was for development of the satellite vehicle by GE, and for development of the payload by Eastman Kodak."
+An analysis of recurring costs only gives average unit costs per GAMBIT-1/KH-7 flight: for the first ten flights and for the last 28.
+Lumping all costs, both recurring and non-recurring, into a total: Average cost per flight Average cost per day in orbit Average cost per target photographed It should be noted that cost per target photographed fell to The principal contractors were General Electric for the spacecraft, costing General Dynamics for the Atlas missiles, hardware, and launching expenses, totalling Lockheed Missiles and Space Company for Agena second-stage vehicle, Agena-peculiars, and launching, amounting to and Eastman Kodak for the camera payloads, costing The remaining was for satellite control, command-generation software, mission planning, Aerospace Corporation support, and industrial facilities.
+GAMBIT-3/KH-8 113 of the development cost was for the satellite-control section (SCS) and

-GAMBIT-3/KH-8113